ankane/searchkick/README.md

 Also, give popular documents a little boost.

-Create a model to keep track of searches.
+Keep track of searches.
+The database works well for low volume, but feel free to use redis or another datastore.

 ```ruby
 class Search < ActiveRecord::Base